 CTRL’s Jack Child Teaching with Technology Award honors faculty who have demonstrated creativity in using technology in their teaching.
 The award is named for the founding director of the Center for Teaching Excellence (the precursor of CTRL), who was instrumental in encouraging AU faculty members to incorporate technological tools into their teaching practices.

-We are currently accepting nominations for the 2018-2019 Jack Child Teaching with Technology Award.
+We will begin accepting nominations for the 2020-2021 Jack Child Teaching with Technology Award in January of 2021.

 Any faculty member teaching during the current academic year is eligible for nomination.
 Self-nominations are welcome.
 Both individual faculty members and teams of faculty members may be nominated.

 The winning faculty member (or faculty team) receives an award of $1,000.
 The winner will present a demonstration of his or her innovative teaching during a CTRL event.